 Users have to write all access to accounts, like Admin

-Account teams are surely a helpful feature of Salesforce and smoothen the whole record-keeping function.
+Account teams are surely a helpful feature of Salesforce and smooth the whole record-keeping function.
 Yet it’s an optional feature and should only be opted for if required.
-The main objective of CRM is to make every day manual tasks easy and get more adaptable with automation.
-Hope we were able to clear all your doubts, still, if you’ve got more doubts, you can reach out to us for better assistance.
+The main objective of CRM is to make everyday manual tasks easy and to become more adaptable with automation.
+Hope we were able to clear up all your doubts.
+Still, if you’ve got more doubts, you can reach out to us for better assistance.

 Several roles can be assigned to an Account Team member in Salesforce, including Account Executive, Sales Manager, Marketing Manager, and Support Representative.